tronprotocol/documentation/TRON_Development/The_First_TRON_Programming_Contest_EN.md

 2, Developers can apply and participate individually or in team.

-3, Each team/individual participant can sign up for 6 sub-contests.
+3, Each team/individual participant can sign up for 5 sub-contests.

-4, All development must be based on Tron blockchain technology and should be one of the following six applications compatible with Tron’s main net:
+4, All development must be based on Tron blockchain technology and should be one of the following five applications compatible with Tron’s main net:

-+ Hot wallet based on Windows.
++ Wallet based on Windows(must have off-line signature function)
-+ Hot wallet based on Mac:.
++ Wallet based on Mac(have off-line signature function is better)
-+ Hot wallet based on iOS/Android.
++ Wallet based on iOS/Android(must have off-line signature function)
-+ Hot wallet embedded with Google Chrome.
++ Wallet embedded with Google Chrome
-+ Cold wallet.
-+ Blockchain Explorer.
++ Blockchain Explorer

 For files of relevant code and technological support please refer to: https://github.com/tronprotocol.